eastmaels/steemblog.github.io/_posts/account/deanliu/2018-11-20_to-fiat-or-not-to-fiat-that-s-the-question.md

 ---
-title: "To fiat or not to fiat, that's the question"
+title: 'To fiat or not to fiat, that''s the question'
 permlink: to-fiat-or-not-to-fiat-that-s-the-question
 catalog: true
 toc_nav_num: true
 toc: true
+position: 9999
 date: 2018-11-20 09:49:36
 categories:
 - crypto